Golf courses near Loch Lomond

 Distance: 4 miles

-Strathendrick Golf Course, was designed by Willie Fernie of Troon in 1901.
-Situated on the undulating banks of the River Endrick it offers breathtaking views of Ben Lomond and the picturesque Campsie Hills.
-This course is an excellent nine hole undulating parkland course and receives lots of compliments on its upkeep, appearance and presentation.
+Willie Fernie of Troon designed Strathendrick Golf Course in 1901.
+It’s situated on the undulating banks of the River Endrick.
+Offering breathtaking views of Ben Lomond and the picturesque Campsie Hills.
+This course is an excellent nine-hole undulating parkland course and receives lots of compliments on its upkeep, appearance and presentation.

 Balfron Golf Course